johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-30-azure-pipelines-meet-jest/index.md

 1. Tests run as part of our pipeline
 2. A failing test fails the build
-3. Test results are reported in Azure Pipelines UI
+3. Test results reported in Azure Pipelines UI

 Related: there is a [post on Vitest and Azure Pipelines](../2023-08-05-azure-pipelines-meet-vitest/index.md).